 2.2 You agree to:

-(a) provide all information, documents and resources (“Materials”) that we reasonably require to enable us to provide the Services including arranging access to third parties, your premises and systems, and providing reasonable working facilities for us (where applicable);
+(a) provide all information, documents and resources (“Materials”) that we reasonably require enabling us to provide the Services including arranging access to third parties, your premises and systems, and providing reasonable working facilities for us (where applicable);

 (b) ensure that appropriate back up, security and virus checking procedures are in place for any computer facilities you provide;